prithviKantanAAU/RSMC-Sonification/README.md

 ### `void allNotesOff()`
-Gently terminates all the active voices.
+Immediately terminate all the active voices.

 ---